mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-03.md

 dotnet add package Azure.AI.OpenAI --prerelease
 ```

-Use the following code as an example and do any necessary changes to meet the success criteria
+Use the following code as an example and do all necessary changes to meet the success criteria

 ```bash
 using Azure;